-You all know by now that while fundamentalists (of any religious ideology) make me puke all over my new Nikes, I at least extend them a modicum of respect for those beliefs and practices for which they remain consistent.
-Delusional as they may be, at least they adhere to their doctrine and practices as prescribed, by and large.
-This is what you invariably get when you deal with off-the-chart zealot letter-of-the-law fundamentalist nutbags.
+You all know by now that while fundamentalists (of any religious ideology) make my skin crawl, I fairly extend them a modicum of respect for those who at least remain consistent in their beliefs and practices.
+Delusional as they may be, by and large, they’re true to their delusion as prescribed.
+This is what you invariably get when you deal with letter-of-the-law fundamentalist nut bags.
 But the believers who really make my blood boil are the cherry picking hypocrites you’ll find in every congregation.
 And let’s not kid ourselves.
-This represents the vast majority of theists around the world.
+They represent the overwhelming vast majority of theists around the world.

 Fact is, it’s a rare thing to find many of these Judeo cherry pickers attending synagogue on the Sabbath (weekly, as commanded by god) or on lesser holidays of which there are many throughout the year.
 When confronted with such a charge, their catch-all excuse generally falls within the scope of two very narrow ploys.

 The first is the “I’m doing the best I can” excuse.
 This is the equivalent of a pregnant woman cutting down from 3 to 2 packs of cigarettes a day and using it as an excuse to continue smoking.
 You see, she’s doing the best she can.
 That must count for something, right?